-The Truth About 'Forever Chemicals' in Your Water
+The Truth About 'Forever Chemicals' in Your Sparkling Water

 To answer plainly, yes.
-Numerous brands contain PFAS, aka forever chemical, concentrations exceeding 1 part per trillion, surpassing the recommendations set by the Environmental Working Group.
+Numerous sparkling water brands contain PFAS, aka forever chemical, concentrations exceeding 1 part per trillion, surpassing the recommendations set by the Environmental Working Group.

-But that doesn't end the conversation, let's learn more about the important facts surrounding the ingredients found in commercial sparkling water brands.
+But that doesn't end the conversation, let's learn more about the important facts surrounding the ingredients found in commercial sparkling water brands and get to the bottom of why people drink sparkling water made from at-home soda makers.

 At Soda Sense, we believe that informed choices lead to healthier living.
-As advocates for transparency and control over what we consume, we encourage everyone to become familiar with the ingredients found on commercial labels so they feel empowered to consume with a clear mind.
+We encourage everyone to become familiar with the ingredients found on commercial labels so they feel empowered to consume with a clear mind.

 What are PFAS?